ucdavis/erplab/README.md

 </p>

 To install ERPLAB v9.00, download the zip file (linked above), unzip and place the folder in the 'plugins' folder of your existing [EEGLAB](https://sccn.ucsd.edu/eeglab/download.php) installation (e.g.  `/Users/Steve/Documents/MATLAB/eeglab2019_1/plugins/erplab/`).
 More [installation help can be found here](https://github.com/lucklab/erplab/wiki/Installation).
-Note that the Signal Processing Toolbox(https://www.mathworks.com/products/signal.html) is required for many important ERPLAB functions.

 To run ERPLAB, ensure that the correct EEGLAB folder is in your current Matlab path, and run `eeglab` as a command from the Matlab Command Window.
 [Find our tutorial here.](https://github.com/lucklab/erplab/wiki/Tutorial)